anshlabs716/anshlabs716/README.md

 Linux is a huge part of what I enjoy.

-I like having control over my operating system and being able to actually understand what's happening underneath it.
+I like having control over my operating system and actually understanding what's happening underneath the desktop.

 ### Things I enjoy